By Doreen Clark

 - Do you have a robust blog, some videos, and maybe an infographic to share?

-Content is important, as it gives your PR program a launch pad.
+Content is important, as it gives your public relations program a launch pad.
 My point is this: make sure your nest is in order before laying your eggs.

 No-No #2: Run Before You Walk